61040-fa22/61040-fa22.github.io/_assignments/assignment-5.markdown

 hint: User -> lone Hint // each user may have a password hint
 ```

 - **Instantiaton of generics**.
-In your application declaration, you should list each concept in the app, along with a list of types corresponding to its paraemters.
+In your application declaration, you should list each concept in the app, along with a list of types corresponding to its parameters.
 These types should be types that come from other concepts, and should be referred to as `C.T`, where `C` is the concept and `T` is the type.
 For example, if your app included a generic Favorite concept in which the items being favorited were the freets from the Freet concept, and a Follower concept in which the parties following and being followed were the users of the User concept, and the published items were freets, you might write something like:

 ```
 app Fritter